 PA: So it was not only about immediate response to the emergency, but also about future preparedness?

 MM: That’s right.
-Dr Paul Farmer [chair of the department of global health and social medicine at Harvard Medical School, and co-founder of Partners in Health, a highly respected and effective non-profit health organisation] says that in every health problem, there’s staff needs, there’s stuff needs, there’s space needs, and there’s system needs – and all of them go together to create the health infrastructure that we need in order to respond to crises like the one we’re facing now.
+Dr Paul Farmer [chair of the department of global health and social medicine at Harvard Medical School, and co-founder of Partners in Health, a highly respected and effective non-profit health organization] says that in every health problem, there’s staff needs, there’s stuff needs, there’s space needs, and there’s system needs – and all of them go together to create the health infrastructure that we need in order to respond to crises like the one we’re facing now.
 It’s about the design and the implementation, the maintenance and the care of the built world around us so that it keeps us healthy and protects us.
 And I think all of us are feeling that today.

 PA: MASS has prepared a plan to redesign hospitals on the fly to deal with the Covid-19 crisis.
 Were you able to put it in action?